High speed rail: overview

 Can I claim compensation?

-The residents’ charter and further information on the compensation schemes are available on the .gov website.
+The residents’ charter and further information on the compensation schemes are available on the Gov.UK website.

 On 30 November 2015, then Chancellor, George Osborne confirmed the accelerated route from the West Midlands to Crewe, referred to as Phase 2a.
-It is expected that Phase 2a will open in 2027, six years ahead of the remainder of Phase 2.
+It is expected that Phase 2a will open between 2032-33.
 This is subject to its own Hybrid Bill, which was deposited in Parliament on 17 July 2017.

 The Bill seeks powers to build the route from the West Midlands through Staffordshire to Crewe.
 As part of this, a full Environmental Statement (ES) was produced.
 This was subject to a ten week consultation, offering members of the public the opportunity to comment.
 This closed on 30 September 2017.
-Staffordshire County Council submitted a joint response with Lichfield District Council, Stafford Borough Council and Newcastle-under-Lyme Borough Council.
+We submitted a joint response (802 KB) with Lichfield District Council, Stafford Borough Council and Newcastle-under-Lyme Borough Council.

 The Department for Transport deposited an additional provision (AP1) to the Bill on Friday 23 March 2018.
 Petitioning against AP1 closed on Friday 27 April 2018.
-The County Council submitted a response to the consultation but did not petition the additional provision.
-AP1 documents can be found here.
+We submitted a response to the consultation (455 KB) but did not petition the additional provision.
+View AP1 documents.

 The Department for Transport deposited a second additional provision (AP2) to the Bill on Friday 8 February 2019.
-Petitioning against AP2 runs from Friday 15 February to Friday 15 March 2019.
-The County Council is currently producing a detailed response to the consultation; it has not yet made a decision on petitioning AP2.
-AP2 documents can be found here.
+Petitioning against AP2 closed on Friday 15 March 2019.
+The County Council submitted a response to the consultation (773 KB), and also petitioned the additional provision.

-At this stage no construction routes have formally been approved by the County Council and any highway improvements proposed by HS2 Ltd. will need to be designed by HS2 Ltd. and approved by the County Council as stated in the Hybrid Bill.
+The Bill is expected to receive Royal Assent towards the end of 2019.
+View further information on the Bill’s progress through parliament.
+At this stage no construction routes have formally been approved by the county council and any highway improvements proposed by HS2 Ltd. will need to be designed by HS2 Ltd. and approved by the county council as stated in the Hybrid Bill.
+All designs must pass an independent road safety audit.

-Although the County Council has the right to object (on minimal grounds) to the use of construction traffic routes where there are more than 24 movements a day, if agreement cannot be reached with HS2 Ltd the matter will need to be referred to the SOS for Transport for a decision.
+Although we have the right to object (on minimal grounds) to the use of construction traffic routes where there are more than 24 movements a day, if agreement cannot be reached with HS2 Ltd the matter will need to be referred to the Secretary of State for Transport for a decision.

 What will the new line do?